Romans

 i] They are Israelites.
 This is a religious term denoting the Jews as God's chosen people.

 a) Theirs is the adoption as sons - people in a special relationship with God.
-He is their Father.
+God is their Father.

-c) The covenants, the receiving of the law.
-Probably here covenant means the agreements that God has made with his people.
+c) The covenants, the promised blessings of God.
+The word "covenants" means the agreements that God has made with his people.

 e) Service to God.
 Many translations have "worship" here, but the Greek word means "service" - the privilege of serving God.